 There is no other facility like this in the UK, and only a handful which perform a similar function across the world.

-SoFSI will be a nationally shared facility hosted by the Faculty of Engineering at the University of Bristol.
-It will be a core component of the Government’s £138m UK Collaboratorium for Research in Infrastructure and Cities (UKCRIC) initiative, which will drive forward the national infrastructure research investments for the next 30 years and beyond.
+SoFSI is a nationally shared facility hosted by the Faculty of Engineering at the University of Bristol.
+It is a core component of the Government’s £138m UK Collaboratorium for Research in Infrastructure and Cities (UKCRIC) initiative, which drives forward the national infrastructure research investments for the next 30 years and beyond.

-The facility will enable the University to deliver a unique, high-value capability for de-risking investments in innovation and development, for example in life-extension techniques for existing infrastructure or the application of new materials and devices.
+The facility enables the University to deliver a unique, high-value capability for de-risking investments in innovation and development, for example in life-extension techniques for existing infrastructure or the application of new materials and devices.

-SoFSI will foster next generation research and practice approaches, establish long-term Research and Development route maps, integrate structural and geotechnical engineering concepts, and bring together academia and practice.
-It will enable the soil-foundation-structure interaction community to break away from business as usual.
+SoFSI fosters next generation research and practice approaches, establishes long-term Research and Development route maps, integrate structural and geotechnical engineering concepts, and brings together academia and practice.
+It enables the soil-foundation-structure interaction community to break away from business as usual.